SypherEngine/SypherEngine/CONTRIBUTING.md

 - Last but not least, please follow proper code formatting as per the current code base, it keeps the code consistent and clean.

+Note: Following up on an issue is recommended only after the maintainer fails to respond for a week.

 ## Code formatting
 ### Blocks